ucsb-eri/oceancolor/README.md

-# glider197
+# oceancolor
-This is a project to map glider data for Oceancolor group.
+This is a top level page for the Oceancolor group.